 Most experts say that a good quality heat pump should last from 15 to 20 years.
 Geo-thermal units can last even longer.
 The main factor for all heat pumps, especially those located above ground, is proper maintenance.
 Blockages can impede the pump from being able to properly expel heat, for example, so make sure there are no plants growing near it and chip off any ice that forms on the outdoor coil.
 You’ll also want to regularly change its air filters, keep the coils clean and tidy, and clean the fins on the outside of the unit to ensure it functions as it was designed to.
 If you’re getting your system serviced annually, modern heat pump systems can last 20 years or more.

 Home insurance companies will want to know what type of heating system your home has, the type of fuel, and the age of the unit.
 Once a heat pump is nearing its life expectancy, there may be a concern that it stops working, or works less efficiently.
 If this happens in the middle of a Canadian winter, it could cause the water pipes in your home to freeze and burst.
 The amount of damage caused by burst pipes can be substantial.
 It’s in everybody’s best interest to make sure your heating system is in top operating condition at all times.
-If you have any other questions, you can always contact Square One at 1.855.331.6933 for more information.

 Whether or not an air conditioner or heat pump is better suited to your home will depend largely on the appliances already available on the property.
 The biggest advantage for a heat pump is that they’re built to both cool things down in the summer and raise the temperature come winter.
 But, if your house already has a built-in furnace, electric baseboard heaters or other devices in good working order, then it’s probably not worth splurging on another expensive machine that does more than you need.